-- 1. With the engine running, slow the vehicle to 2 to 3 mph (3 to 5 km/h). - 2.
-Shift the transmission into NEUTRAL. - 3.
-While still rolling, turn the transfer case switch to the desired position. - 4.
-After the desired position indicator light is ON (not flashing), shift the transmission back into gear.
+1. With engine RUNNING, slow vehicle to 2-3 mph (3-5 km/h).

+2. Shift the transmission into NEUTRAL (depress clutch on manual transmissions).

+3. While still rolling, rotate the transfer case control switch to the desired position.

+4. After the desired position indicator light is ON (not flashing), shift transmission back into gear (release clutch on manual transmissions).